 The government’s Careers Strategy published in December 2017 sets out clear guidance to schools and colleges about Statutory Guidance for School Leaders and optional best practice.
 The aim is to help all secondary schools and colleges implement high quality careers guidance to help young people make more informed decisions around their future choices.

-The Draft new Ofsted School Inspection Framework is at the consultation stage and will be implemented from September 2019.
+The new Ofsted School Inspection Framework is now being implemented having come into action from from September 2019.

 Commentators appear to agree that the value and importance of careers education is clearly identified and emphasised in the new Framework.
 Its requirements link to Gatsby Benchmarks 1, 3 and 8 in particular, but also to the other five.

 The current personal development, behaviour and welfare judgement has been replaced with two separate judgements: behaviour and attitudes and personal development.